Augmenta-tech/Augmenta-notch-example/README.md

 _/!\ (The simulator is not yet supporting TUIO as output, so we will use Fusion for now._

-- Download the latest version of [Fusion](https://augmenta-tech.com/fusion-files/download/)
+- Get the latest version of Fusion
 - Setup your scene by entering the size in meter and the resolution in pixel
 - Create TUIO output
 - Select Notch preset